ChrisJAllan/vr-video-player-overlay/README.md

 Dependencies needed when building using `build.sh`: `glm, glew, sdl2, openvr, libx11, libxcomposite, libxfixes, libmpv`.

 # How to use
 vr-video-player has two options.
-Either capture a window and view it in vr or an work-in-progress built-in mpv option (slower at the moment).
+Either capture a window and view it in vr or a work-in-progress built-in mpv option.
 # Using the built-in video player
 To play a video with the built-in mpv player, run vr-video-player like so:
 ```